 Zero PC is definitely one of the few Cloud OS’s that you may like if you are looking for a service which not only has a good looking UI, but also has some great and useful applications available, and which offers services on-the-go.
 Zero PC is also available as an app for Apple iOS , Android, Amazon Appstore and has an extension for Chrome browser.
 It offers applications such as SkyDrive, 4Shared, Google Drive, SugerSync, Dropbox, Box, Facebook, Twitter, Flickr Instagram, Picasa and many more.
 However, it offers combined storage space of maximum 40GB.
 You may also check their Pricing Plans.
 Zero PC’s unique feature would be Zero PC Photo Connect, which is a powerful photo management tool.

 Eye OS is more of a professional Cloud OS.
 Eye OS uses eyeOS Web Engine, a technology from Eye OS which transforms any Windows or Linux application into an HTML5 WebApp which can then be used on eyeOS Web Desktop.
 Eye OS offers eyeSync, which syncs all your data between your private Cloud and Computer irrespective of whether you are work online or offline.
 You can access eyeOS from PC, Smartphone or Tablets.
-However, there is no sign up option available so in order to use it, you need to get in touch with their team and wait for their response.
+However, there is no sign up option available which is why in order to use it, you need to get in touch with their team and await their response.

 Update : Telefónica, a Spanish Telecom and Broadband provider, has now acquired Eye OS on 1st April 2014.
 Using Eye OS, Telefónica says they intend to offer an open-source desktop virtualisation service (DVS).